Stories A Contemporary House Plan Realized

 Deck Placement for Unobstructed Views

-Whenver possible, Michael avoids the conventional practice of placing a deck between the interior and the view.
+Whenever possible, Michael avoids placing a deck between the interior and the view.
 Glass deck railings allow for further extension of sightlines.
 The homeowners enjoy the terrace as an extension of living space and a great shortcut to the kitchen for morning coffee.
 The terrace floor is a continuation of the porcelain tile used throughout the upper level of the home.

 The outdoors becomes the main décor, changing with the seasons and the capricious Pacific Northwest weather.